-The Sassa Caves, arguably the best known in the region, have been nominated as one of the seven wonders of Angola.
-The nearby beaches (Praia dos Namorados), waterfalls and thermal springs (As águas quentes do Conda - cachoeiras do Binga, Cascata do Kawambundo near the village Wako - Kungo), the Barragem da Sassa (dam), and the Grutas da Maria Bonita with their beautiful view of the water, are all well worth a visit.
+But also its beaches (Praia dos Namorados), waterfalls and thermal springs (As águas quentes do Conda-cachoeiras do Binga, Cascata do Kawambundo near the village of Wako-Kungo), the Barragem da Sassa (dam), and the Grutas da Maria Bonita their beautiful view of the water are worth the trip.

-On the way to Kwanza Sul we drive through a part of the Quicama National Park.
-We cross the Rio Kwanza, as well as the Rio Longa, which forms the border between Quicama and Kwanza Sul.
+On the way to Kwanza Sul we drive through the kwanza river and the nearby Kissama National park.
+We then will cross the Rio Longa, which forms the border between Quiçama and Kwanza Sul.

-We will refresh ourselves in Porto Amboim before we visit the canyon on the Cubal River.
+We will refresh ourselves in Porto Amboim before we visit the canyon on the Cubal River (Garganta do Cubal).
 From there, we set off to explore the Sassa Caves.

-Before the Civil War, the region developed into the most important coffee growing area in Angola, especially the area around Gabela could increase its production steadily.
-So far, unfortunately, it could not be built on this former success.
+Before the Civil War, the region developed into the most important coffee growing area in Angola.
+So far, unfortunately, it could not be built on this former success till now.

 All transfers and transport , fuel, drivers, food for drivers and guides, accommodation for drivers und guides